tleclere-jahia/jahia-oauth/README.md

 ### HOW TO MAKE YOUR OWN CONNECTOR?
 Create a connector is really easy however there is a few requirements:
-* you should make sure that the open authentication API you want to add is handled by Jahia OAuth you can find a complete list in the spring file [here](https://github.com/Jahia/jahia-oauth/blob/master/src/main/resources/META-INF/spring/jahia-oauth.xml)
+* You should make sure that the open authentication API you want to add is handled by Jahia OAuth, you can find a complete list in the spring file [here](https://github.com/Jahia/jahia-oauth/blob/master/src/main/resources/META-INF/spring/jahia-oauth.xml)
-* the open authentication protocol must be 2.x
+* The open authentication protocol must be 2.x
-* you must have an understanding of DX modules and AngularJS
+* You must have an understanding of DX modules and AngularJS

 Once those points are OK you can start and follow the steps:
-* create a module using DX studio
+* Create a module using DX studio
-* add the dependency to Jahia OAuth
+* Add the dependency to Jahia OAuth
-* in the `pom.xml` add the following:
+* In the `pom.xml` add the following:
 ```xml
 <dependencies>
     <dependency>